 Cody Jinks – Hippies & Cowboys

-The moment I heard this song I was hooked on the melody.
+The moment I heard this song I was hooked on its melody alone.
 The lyrics hit like bricks and the heartfelt story Cody sings of is almost transcendent to my own life, in some way I can’t explain other then the fact that I can identify personally with almost everything he sings of in this song.
 At some point in my life’s timeline, I identify with what he sings of.
 I like two dollar beers, I like three dollars wells, at some old honky tonk bar I know by the smell.
 Some old drunk on a bar stool on Merle Haggard tune, yeah that’s my kind room.
+This is a f**king country song, if I’ve heard one.

 Cody Jinks – We Get By